 In what ways can human diseases caused by bacteria and diseases caused by viruses react to antibiotics?

 See below: Each type of bacteria has its own special biochemistry and antibiotics work in many ways to stop growth or portions of that biochemistry so to kill the bacteria.
 Viruses work differently than bacteria and require different chemicals (antivirals) to stop their biochemistry and growth. ...Read more

 - Talk to a doctor live online for free

-- What is the name of the disease causes vomiting and eyes to turn yellow?
+- What is the name of the bacteria that causes salmonella?

 - Human diseases caused by bacteria

 - Talk to a infectious disease specialist online